Mainzeal

-Mainzeal Property and Construction Ltd was one of the leading New Zealand property and construction companies until being placed into receivership on 6 February 2013 and then being placed into liquidation on 28 February 2013.
-According to its website, Mainzeal was involved in delivering $7.5 billion of construction projects across New Zealand and employed 400+ people.
-It was held by Richina Global Real Estate which is part of Richina Inc, an independent and closely held New Zealand-headquartered Asia Pacific holding company.
+Mainzeal Property and Construction Ltd was one of the largest New Zealand property and construction companies until being placed into receivership on 6 February 2013 and then being placed into liquidation on 28 February 2013.
+According to its website, Mainzeal was involved in delivering $7.5 billion of construction projects across New Zealand.
+It was held by Richina Global Real Estate, which is part of Richina Inc, an independent and closely held New Zealand-headquartered Asia Pacific holding company.

 History

-It was founded in 1968 as a branch of Mainline Corporation, an Australian company to develop 7 acre of harbour-front land in the Auckland CBD as part of Mainline-Dillingham-Fletcher.
-Mainline Contractors Pty Ltd was established from this base and in 1969, became Mainline Corporation of New Zealand, a publicly listed New Zealand company, adopting the name Mainzeal Corporation Ltd in 1975.
+It was founded in 1968 as a branch of Mainline Corporation, an Australian company, to develop 7 acre of harbour-front land in the Auckland CBD as part of Mainline-Dillingham-Fletcher.
+Mainline Contractors Pty Ltd was established from this base and in 1969, became Mainline Corporation of New Zealand, a publicly listed New Zealand company, adopting the name Mainzeal Corporation Ltd in 1975 following a restructure by Peter Menzies and Langer Avery.

 The Richina holding company was created when Mainzeal acquired a New Zealand leather business (since sold) and in 1996 it changed its name to Richina Pacific (retaining the Mainzeal name for its construction unit) and started investing in China, where its owners saw major business opportunities.
 Richina Pacific delisted from NZX in January 2009.

-In 2006 Mainzeal experienced some financial setbacks, posting large losses associated mainly with the 'Scene One', 'Scene Two' and 'Scene Three' apartment developments in the Auckland CBD and the close-by 12,200-seat Vector Arena in Quay Park.
-However, the losses on these projects were recovered, with Mainzeal's pre-tax earnings reaching US$1.6 million surplus compared to US$2.8 million loss in the previous year.
+In 2006 Mainzeal experienced some financial setbacks, posting large losses associated mainly with the Scene One, Scene Two and Scene Three apartment developments in the Auckland CBD and the nearby 12,200-seat Vector Arena in Quay Park.
+The losses on these projects were recovered, with Mainzeal's pre-tax earnings reaching US$1.6 million surplus compared to US$2.8 million loss in the previous year.

 Following the Christchurch earthquake, 2010 Vero appointed the MWH Mainzeal joint venture as their preferred partner in their efforts to rebuild Canterbury.

-In 2011 Mainzeal expanded its services to include facilities management and they entered the residential market with a division called Mainzeal Living.
+In 2011 Mainzeal expanded its services to include facilities management and entered the residential market with a division called Mainzeal Living.

 On 6 February 2013 Mainzeal Property and Construction went into receivership, leaving workers and subcontractors locked out of worksites.

-On 13 February 2013 receivers took control of Vic 200 Ltd, the company which owns Mainzeal's head office building in central Auckland.
+On 13 February 2013 receivers took control of Vic 200 Ltd, the company that owns Mainzeal's head office building in central Auckland.
 In the same week another Richina owned company, King Facade Ltd, went into voluntary liquidation.

-On 28 February 2013 Mainzeal Property & Construction Ltd and further companies in the group were placed into liquidation - making a total of twelve companies in liquidation.
+On 28 February 2013 Mainzeal Property & Construction Ltd and other companies in the group were placed into liquidation – making a total of twelve companies in liquidation.

-The companies now under the control of the liquidators were;
+The companies now under the control of the liquidators were: